-3 Sec.
-6. An employer who violates this act is subject to an 4 administrative fine of not less than \$25.00 or more than \$100.00 5 for each offense.

-Sec.
-7. The director of the department of licensing and 6 regulatory affairs may grant a permit authorizing an exemption from 7 section 2(1).
-A permit shall not be granted to exempt the 8 employment of individuals for 7 days a week for more than 8 weeks 9 in any 1 year, unless the director of the department of licensing 10 11 and regulatory affairs finds that the necessity for the employment 12 on a designated day of rest cannot be remedied by increasing the number of employees or by adjusting production schedules.
-The 13 director of the department of licensing and regulatory affairs 14 shall give due consideration to business necessity and economic 15 viability in granting the permit.
-16
+- 1 considered a violation of this act. - 2 Sec.
+6. An employer who violates this act is subject to an - 3 administrative fine of not less than \$25.00 or more than \$100.00 - 4 for each offense. - 5 Sec.
+7. The director of the department of licensing and - 6 regulatory affairs may grant a permit authorizing an exemption from - 7 section 2(1) and (2).
+A permit shall not be granted to exempt the - 8 employment of individuals for 7 days a week for more than 8 weeks - 9 in any 1 year, unless the director of the department of licensing - 10 and regulatory affairs finds that the necessity for the employment - 11 on a designated day of rest cannot be remedied by increasing the - 12 number of employees or by adjusting production schedules.
+The - 13 director of the department of licensing and regulatory affairs - 14 shall give due consideration to business necessity and economic - 15 viability in granting the permit.